PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The following fallback rank-four broadcast-constant repair has a complete counter and no cleanup-only path.
 Its reconciliation is already guarded by a positive rewrite and followed by topological/layout refreshes in the same branch.
-Characterization requires only a stable zero result and assigned opt-in complete reconciliation evidence; the guard and both refreshes remain unchanged.
+A stable zero result and assigned opt-in complete reconciliation evidence replace the discarded return value; the guard and both refreshes remain unchanged.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to